EU-ECDC/HyFive/docs/DEPLOYMENT.md

 RedirectPagesSettings__RedirectLogOutUri: "https://<your-observation-domain>/"
 ```

-RedirectLogInUri: The callback URI where the identity provider should
+**RedirectLogInUri**: The callback URI where the identity provider should
 send the user after a successful login.
 For both modules this is normally the
 /signin-oidc endpoint.

-RedirectLogOutUri: The page the user should be redirected to after logging
+**RedirectLogOutUri**: The page the user should be redirected to after logging
 out.
 This is usually the root of the respective application or a public landing page.

 Choosing the domain: